 Although the Central Islip Community Ambulance had, since its beginning provided emergency response service to Hauppauge and other surrounding areas, it was not until 1978 that the ambulance name was changed to what it is now...

 The Central Islip – Hauppauge Volunteer Ambulance

-From a 1942 "Caddy" in the very beginning, we now have five ambulances all capable of advanced life support.
-We have been providing twenty-four hour a day coverage for the past thirty-five years and we are proud to continue.
+From a 1942 "Caddy" in the very beginning, we now have six ambulances all capable of advanced life support.
+We have been providing twenty-four hour a day coverage for more than 50 years and we are proud to continue.